ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

 - A Kubernetes cluster running version 1.8 or later.
 - The Kubernetes Metrics Server installed and running in your cluster.
-- You are using a kubectl client that is configured to communicate with your Amazon EKS cluster.
+- You are using a kubectl client that is configured to communicate with your Kubernetes cluster.

 #### Deploy the Metrics Server